Zémidjan

 A zémidjan (or zem) is a type of taxi found in Benin.
 The highest concentration is found in the largest city, Cotonou, where there are an estimated 72,000.
 Zémidjans are motorcycles that carry one to two passengers for short distances in towns.
 The fares are entirely negotiable.
 The drivers wear uniforms that are color-coded by city and have registration numbers on the back.
-The name derives from the Fon language where zémidjan means "get me there fast" or "take me quickly".
+The name derives from the Fon language, in which zémidjan means "get me there fast" or "take me quickly".